pontem-network/intellij-move/README.md

 ## Compatible IDEs

 The plugin is compatible with all IntelliJ-based IDEs starting from 2023.3.
-Versions older than 2023.3 have older version of the Intellij-Move plugin available.
+Versions older than 2023.3 have an older version of the Intellij-Move plugin available.

 New features are announced in [What's New section of the documentation](https://intellij-move.github.io/what-s-new.html).